Wilson leads US to quarters with 93-82 win over France

 France scored the first four points of the fourth quarter to take a 72-71 lead before the U.S. answered with 12 of the next 14 points to go up 83-74 with 5:45 left.
 Wilson had six points during the run.

-Tina Charles’ 3-pointer made it 87-77, giving the U.S. its first double-digit lead of the game.
+Charles’ 3-pointer made it 87-77, giving the U.S. its first double-digit lead of the game.
 France could get no closer than seven the rest of the way.

 “We knew France had their backs against the wall,” Stewart said.
 “They had to play their best today and play within a certain margin to advance.
 We talked about it here and there.
 It’s super complicated.
 Most important thing for us was to win.”